SopraIt/skus_classifier/README.md

 ### Augmenter
 The used dataset has about 5/7 images per label: this greatly limit the efficiency of the classifier, so data augmentation has been performed on the whole dataset.

-A total of about two hundreds (200) images are created for each single one, by applying different transformations:
+The number of images is augmented by an order of magnitude by applying different transformations to the original one:
 - rescaling and cropping
 - adding random noise
 - rotating